jpcorb20/toxic-comment-server/README.md

 ### Pre-trained Transformer

-In the last couple of years, pre-trained transformer models have completly change the NLP field and SOTA.
+In the last couple of years, pre-trained transformer models have completely change the NLP field and SOTA.
 They are very huge models pre-trained on massive corpora.
-Furthermore, they have established performances often above human levels (e.g.: SQuaD).
+Furthermore, they have established performances often above human levels (e.g.: SQuaD) since they are very effective for high-level task like detecting toxic comments.

+To fine-tune from pre-trained model run:

+    python transformer_finetune.py

+The final fine-tune model was pushed on huggingface.co's S3 bucket as:

+    jpcorb20/toxic-detector-distilroberta

+It is directly downloaded and used by the _distilroberta_ module.

 ##### DistilRoBERTa

-We chose the DistilRoBERTa model for two aspects: RoBERTa is the most optimized and robust available model and the distillation process makes it smaller by 30-40% while maintaining most performances which is great for production.
+We chose the DistilRoBERTa model for two reasons: RoBERTa is the most optimized and robust available model and the distillation process makes it smaller by 30-40% while maintaining most performances which is great for production.

 F1 scores for distilroberta:
 - toxic: 0.72